XK9274/ncspotcli-compile-miyoo/README.md

 ### Key bindings
 ## These are the key bindings due to how the terminal app (and ncspot) are setup

+https://github.com/hrkfdn/ncspot/blob/main/doc/users.md#vim-like-commands this is the full list, you can pull up the keyboard with the X button and use these commands

 - Start button - play song
 - Arrow keys - navigate
 - "Backspace" = "quit" # This is the R2 button